 If you’re speaking from the podium, set your notes down.
 Adjust the microphone so it points to your mouth.
 Plant your feet.
 Take a breath.
 Look up.
 Take another breath.
-(This sounds like a lot to do, but it only takes 5 or 10 seconds.)
-If you’re speaking without a podium, walk to where you want to stand.
+If you’re giving a speech without a podium, walk to where you want to stand.
 Plant your feet.
 Take a breath.
 Look at your audience.
 Take another breath.

 Connect with your audience.

 Look at your audience one person at a time.
 Don’t address the audience as a whole.
 Speak to individuals.
 Look at one person.
 Establish eye contact.
 And speak to that person for 5 to 7 seconds.
 Then find someone else to look at and repeat the process.

 Speak from notes or memory.

 Don’t read your entire speech word for word.
 If you’re using PowerPoint, do not read your slides.
 You will bore everyone – including yourself – to death.
 Use the PowerPoint slides, an outline, handouts, or 3 by 5 cards to jog your memory.
 Remember, your aim is to communicate a message, not say each and every word you planned on speaking.

 Speak as if you are holding an animated conversation.